History of Bulgaria: Thracian Odrysian kingdom (c. 480 BC - 30 BC)

+Ancient Macedon invasions

+Thereafter the Macedonian Empire incorporated the Odrysian kingdom and Thracians became an inalienable component in the extra-continental expeditions of both Philip II and Alexander III (the Great).

+Ancient Celtic invasions

-In 298 BC, Celtic tribes reached what is today Bulgaria and clashed with the forces of Macedonian king Cassander in Mount Haemos (Stara Planina).
-The Macedonians won the battle, but this did not stop the Celtic advancement.
+In 298 BC, Celtic tribes reached what is today Bulgaria and clashed with the forces of Macedonian king Cassander on Mount Haemos (Stara Planina).
+The Macedonians won the battle, but that did not stop the Celtic advancement.
 Many Thracian communities, weakened by the Macedonian occupation, fell under Celtic dominance.

 In 279 BC, one of the Celtic armies, led by Comontorius, attacked Thrace and succeeded in conquering it.
 Comontorius established the kingdom of Tylis in what is now eastern Bulgaria.
-The modern-day village of Tulovo bears the name of this relatively short-lived kingdom.
+The modern-day village of Tulovo bears the name of the relatively short-lived kingdom.
 Cultural interactions between Thracians and Celts are evidenced by several items containing elements of both cultures, such as the chariot of Mezek and almost certainly the Gundestrup cauldron.

 Tylis lasted until 212 BC, when the Thracians managed to regain their dominant position in the region and disbanded it.
 Small bands of Celts survived in Western Bulgaria.
 One such tribe were the serdi, from which Serdica - the ancient name of Sofia - originates.
 Even though the Celts remained in the Balkans for more than a century, their influence on the peninsula was modest.
 By the end of the 3rd century, a new threat appeared for the people of the Thracian region in the shape of the Roman Empire.

 Roman period

+In 188 BC, the Romans invaded Thrace, and warfare continued until 46 AD when Rome finally conquered the region.

+Sapaean Thracian kingdom (Roman vassal state) (1st century BC - 46 AD)

+The Sapaean kingdom was an ancient Thracian state in the southeastern Balkans that existed from the middle of the 1st century BC until 46 AD.
+Succeeding the Classical and Hellenistic era Odrysian kingdom of Thrace, it was dominated by the Sapaean tribe, who ruled from their capital Bizye in what is now northwestern Turkey.
+Initially only of limited relevance, its power grew significantly in the ancient Roman world as a client state of the late Roman Republic.
+After the Battle of Actium in 31 BC, Octavian (later emperor Augustus) installed a new dynasty that proved to be highly loyal and expansive.
+Conquering and ruling much of Thrace on behalf of the Roman Empire, it lasted until 46 AD, when Emperor Claudius annexed the kingdom and made Thracia into a Roman province.